Nido (brand)

 Nido is a milk substitute powder and milk powder brand manufactured by Nestlé.
-It was introduced in 1944 in Switzerland.
+It was introduced in the 1960s in Switzerland.
 The range claims to offer "nutrition solutions for each stage of childhood".

 Overview

 The different varieties include instant dried whole milk with Vitamins A & D, and Nido Kinder 1+.

 Nido is fortified with additional nutrients to those found in milk.
 Nido Kinder 1+ is non-fat powdered milk that is fortified with Prebio 1, a prebiotic fibre that benefits a child’s digestive system.

 Nestlé says that Nido products are not suitable for children of under 1 year of age.
 Although there is no age recommendation apart from the minimum age restriction of 1 year, marketing is featured around children over three years of age with the tagline "Nutritious Milk for Growing Kids".

 Nido Fortificada contains: whole milk, soy lecithin, vitamins A (as acetate), C, and D3, iron (as ferric pyrophosphate), and zinc sulfate.

 Nido Kinder 1+ contains: nonfat milk, vegetable oils (corn, canola, palm), sugar, maltodextrin, lactose, milk fat, honey, prebiotics oligofructose and inulin, less than 2% calcium carbonate, soy lecithin, vitamins B6, C, D3, and K, vitamins A and E as acetate, taurine, ferrous sulfate, zinc sulfate, niacinamide, thiamine mononitrate, folic acid, biotin, calcium pantothenate, and sodium selenate.

 Nido Dry Whole Milk (product of Netherlands) contains: whole milk, soy lecithin.